 This shows that loss falls monotonically as the pacer delay d is increased.
-Moreover, since the above bound is derived under a fluid approximation, it holds irrespective of the number of edge nodes that pace traffic prior to aggregation at the core node buffers, as long as the aggregate rate is λ .
+Moreover, since the above bound is derived under a fluid approximation, it holds irrespective of the number of edge nodes that pace traffic prior to aggregation at the core node buffers, as long as the aggregate rate is $\lambda$ .
 With the above expressions for RTT and L, we can rewrite the throughput of a TCP flow from (1) as:

-$$T \propto \frac{1}{(RTT_0 + d)(\lambda e^{1-\lambda})^d} \tag{4}$$
+$$T \propto \frac{1}{(RTT_0 + d)(\lambda e^{1-\lambda})^d}$$ (4)

-We plot this in Fig. 9 for two cases: Fig. 9(a) considers relatively light load and plots the above throughput measure for a base round-trip-time RTT_0 fixed at 200 ms, and the pacer delay d is varied from 0 to 100 ms. We see that the curve is monotonically increasing, suggesting that larger pacing delay values are preferable, since the benefits of loss reduction from smoothing outweigh the penalty due to increased RTT.
-In Fig. 9(b) we consider the case of heavy load and plot the above throughput measure for the same base round-trip-time RTT_0 of 200 ms, and the pacer delay d varied from 0 to 100 ms. In this case, we find that the per-flow TCP throughput falls monotonically with pacing delays are detrimental as the effect of increased RTT outweighs the benefits of reduced loss from smoothing.
+We plot this in Fig. 10 for two cases: Fig. 10(a) considers relatively light load and plots the above throughput measure for a base round-trip-time $RTT_0$ fixed at 200 ms, and the pacer delay d is varied from 0 to 100 ms. We see that the curve is monotonically increasing, suggesting that larger pacing delay values are preferable, since the benefits of loss reduction from smoothing outweigh the penalty due to increased RTT.
+In Fig. 10(b) we consider the case of heavy load and plot the above throughput measure for the same base round-trip-time $RTT_0$ of 200 ms, and the pacer delay d varied from 0 to 100 ms. In this case, we find that the per-flow TCP throughput falls monotonically with pacing delay, suggesting that when loads are higher, larger pacing delays are detrimental as the effect of increased RTT outweighs the benefits of reduced loss from smoothing.

-Having argued that the net effect of pacing delay on TCP throughput depends on the offered load λ , we argue that the offered load directly depends on traffic characteristics and bottleneck link buffers.
-When many TCP flows share bottleneck link buffers, we have shown in [6] (and several other researchers have corroborated [23]) that the empty buffer probability $1-\rho$ falls exponentially with buffer size, and hence the offered load is $\rho = 1 - e^{-B/B^}$ where B represents bottleneck buffer size and B^ is a constant (with same units as B) dependent on system parameters such as link capacities, number of flows and their durations, round-trip-times, etc (we found B^ to be in the range 2-10 KB).
-Thus, when buffer size is small (say 5 KB), the offered load is lower $\rho \approx 90\%$, and as buffer size increases (to say 50 KB), offered load increases to over $\rho \approx 99.9\%$.
+Having argued that the net effect of pacing delay on TCP throughput depends on the offered load $\lambda$ , we argue that the offered load directly depends on traffic characteristics and bottleneck link buffers.
+When many TCP flows share bottleneck link buffers, we have shown in [7] (and several other researchers have corroborated [28]) that the empty buffer probability $1 - \rho$ falls exponentially with buffer size, and hence the offered load is $\rho = 1 - e^{-B/B^}$ where B represents bottleneck buffer size and $B^$ is a constant (with same units as B) dependent on system parameters such as link capacities, number of flows and their durations, round-triptimes, etc (we found $B^$ to be in the range 2-10 KB).
+Thus, when buffer size is small (say 5 KB), the offered load is lower $\rho \approx 90\%$ , and as buffer size increases (to say 50 KB), offered load increases to over $\rho \approx 99.9\%$ .